tomaslangkaas/sandboxed.js/README.md

 `returnValue = sandboxedFunction([readableVariables][, callableFunctions][, errorHandler])`

 The `sandboxedFunction` can be called with an optional object of readable data, an optional object of callable functions, and an optional errorHandler (otherwise it silently fails).

+`filteredString = sandboxed.compile(expressionString)`

+`sandboxed.compile()` is the internal function that filters and transforms the expression string.

 ## Allowed